functional-architecture/functional-architecture.github.com/_events/funarch-2023/cfp.md

-  to support programming in the large, for example by framing functional ideas in architectural terms or vice verse, comparing different languages in terms of their architectural capabilities, clarifying architectural roles played by formal methods, proofs assistants and DSLs, or observing how functional concepts are used in other language and architecture communities.
+  to support programming in the large, for example by framing functional ideas in architectural terms or vice verse, comparing different languages in terms of their architectural capabilities, clarifying architectural roles played by formal methods, proof assistants and DSLs, or observing how functional concepts are used in other language and architecture communities.